Theodore-Romero/HVAC-Inbox-Management-System/docs/slack-message-schema.md

 ### Design Rules
 - One Slack message per email
-- Messages are optimized for fast scanning
+- Messages are optimized for fast scanning (mobile-friendly)
 - Emergency messages always send (no confidence gating)
-- Ambiguous or low-confidence messages route to **Needs Review**
+- Ambiguous or low-confidence emails route to **Needs Review**
-- Gmail remains the source of truth
+- Gmail remains the system of record

 ---